There are lots of really cute baby things in the world, but for me, few things are cuter than a baby chameleon.

 Chameleons don’t drink water like most animals.
 Instead, they lick water droplets that form on leaves after rainfall and early morning dew.

 This is because baby chameleons are so small they will get drenched from this and can drown if too much water gets in their nose.
-It is very rare for this to happen so don’t worry too much, just avoid direct spray and you will be fine but I still felt it worth an extra mention in this guide.
+It is very rare for this to happen, so don’t worry too much, just avoid direct spray, and you will be fine.

 Food